infrahq/infra/README.md

 ## Introduction

-Infra is **identity and access management** for Kubernetes.
-Provide any user fine-grained access to Kubernetes clusters via existing identity providers such as Okta, Google Accounts, Azure Active Directory and more.
+Infra is **identity and access management** for your cloud infrastructure.
+It puts the power of fine-grained access to infrastructure like Kubernetes in your hands via existing identity providers such as Okta, Google Accounts, Azure Active Directory and more.

 **Features**:
 * Single-command access: `infra login`
-* No more out-of-sync `kubeconfig` files
+* No more out-of-sync user configurations
 * Fine-grained role assignment
 * Onboard and offboard users via Okta (Azure AD, Google, GitHub coming soon)
 * Audit logs for who did what, when (coming soon)